Garbaz/seminar-dependent-types/elaboration/elaboration.md

 ## Overview

-The type system for which A. Löh et al. ((Löh 2010)) presented their straightforward implementation in Haskell, which we shall call $\lambda_{\Pi}^{\tau \tau}$ and which will be taken as the basis of the following discussion, is a direct extension of the simply typed lambda calculus (STLC), with function types, $\tau \rightarrow \tau'$, extended to dependent function types, $\forall x : \rho . \rho'$, and the distinction between ordinary terms and type terms being dissolved.
+The type system for which A. Löh et al. [Löh 2010] presented their straightforward implementation in Haskell, which we shall call $\lambda_{\Pi}^{\tau \tau}$ and which will be taken as the basis of the following discussion, is a direct extension of the simply typed lambda calculus (STLC), with function types, $\tau \rightarrow \tau'$, extended to dependent function types, $\forall x : \rho . \rho'$, and the distinction between ordinary terms and type terms being dissolved.
 From this results the necessity for a term which is the type of all types, $\ast$, which in turn of course also requires a type itself.
 The perhaps most straightforward choice to be made here is to consider the type of $\ast$ to be $\ast$ itself ("type in type").
-Just like in Martin-Löf's 1971 "A Theory of Types" ((Martin-Löf 1971)) this is in fact the choice that A. Löh et al. made.
-However, contrary to Martin-Löf in 1971, they did so in full knowledge that this results in an inconsistent type system, as was shown by Girard in 1972 ((Girard 1972)), to keep the type system and it's implementation simple.
+Just like in Martin-Löf's 1971 "A Theory of Types" [Martin-Löf 1971] this is in fact the choice that A. Löh et al. made.
+However, contrary to Martin-Löf in 1971, they did so in full knowledge that this results in an inconsistent type system, as was shown by Girard in 1972 [Girard 1972], to keep the type system and it's implementation simple.

 The inconsistency arising from $\ast : \ast$ will be the focus of the first part of this paper.
-However, instead of Girard's original proof, a much simplified construction due to Hurkens ((Hurkens 1995)) will be discussed, which in the following shall be called "Hurkens' paradox".
+However, instead of Girard's original proof, a much simplified construction due to Hurkens [Hurkens 1995] will be discussed, which in the following shall be called "Hurkens' paradox".
 From this paradox we will arrive at (relatively) compact concrete term of type $\forall A: \ast.
 A$, which should be impossible in a consistent type system, given that by applying this term to any possible type we receive a term of that type, including any definitionally empty types.
-So, looked at through the Curry-Howard Correspondence, where we take types to represent predicates and terms to represent proofs, this entails that we can provide a proof for every possible predicate, which clearly would make such an implementation of little use as the basis for a proof assistant.
+So, looked at through the Curry-Howard Correspondence, where we take types to represent propositions and terms to represent proofs, this entails that we can provide a proof for every possible proposition, which clearly would make such an implementation of little use as the basis for a proof assistant.

-While there are different ways of resolving the inconsistency arrising from $\ast : \ast$, in the second part of this paper, one possible solution, namely a "hierarchy of sorts" ((Coquand 1986)) will be introduced, and an extended version of the implementation presented by A. Löh et al. which implements this once again consistent dependently typed lambda calculus, which we shall call $\lambda_{\Pi}^{\omega}$, will be presented.
+While there are different ways of resolving the inconsistency arrising from $\ast : \ast$, in the second part of this paper, one possible solution, namely a "hierarchy of sorts" [Coquand 1986] will be introduced, and an extended version of the lambda calculus and typing implementation presented by A. Löh et al., which we shall call $\lambda_{\Pi}^{\omega}$, will be presented.

+For a complete and annotated Agda source file implementing Hurkens' paradox, a translation thereof into the abstract syntax of an implementation of $\lambda_{\Pi}^{\tau \tau}$ in Haskell, and the implementation of $\lambda_{\Pi}^{\omega}$, refer to the code repository associated with this paper [?].

 ## Hurkens' Paradox

 In 1995, Antonius J.C.
-Hurkens derived, based upon work by Girard ((Girard 1972)) and Coquand ((Coquand 1991)), a relatively compact term of type $\bot$ in $\lambda U^-$ ((Hurkens 1995)).
+Hurkens derived, based upon work by Girard [Girard 1972] and Coquand [Coquand 1991], a relatively compact term of type $\bot$ in $\lambda U^-$ [Hurkens 1995].
 While the type system of $\lambda U^-$ goes beyond the type system of $\lambda_{\Pi}^{\tau \tau}$, his construction can be followed one-to-one, giving us a term of type $\bot$ in $\lambda_{\Pi}^{\tau \tau}$, proving the type system's inconsistency, which we shall do in the following.

 Though Hurkens showed two different approaches to simplifying Girard's paradox, the one for which he provided a complete term of type $\bot$ is based upon the concept of "powerful universes", and will be the one explored here.

-While the goal in the end will be to implement the paradox in the mentioned implementation of $\lambda_{\Pi}^{\tau \tau}$, for readability and convenience, in the following, the syntax of the dependently typed programming language Agda ((?)) will be used in the explanation of the paradox.
+While the goal in the end will be to implement the paradox in the mentioned implementation of $\lambda_{\Pi}^{\tau \tau}$, for readability and convenience, in the following, the syntax of the dependently typed programming language Agda [?] will be used in the explanation of the paradox.

-For a complete and annotated Agda source file implementing Hurkens' paradox, a translation thereof into the abstract syntax of our implementation of $\lambda_{\Pi}^{\tau \tau}$ in Haskell, and also the fully expanded term of type $\bot$ in Haskell, refer to the code repository associated with this paper ((?)).

 In the following, each type theoretic proof, given in Agda syntax, will be accompanied with a corresponding elaborated set theoretic proof which shall aid in understanding of the proof term and it's derivation.